 - Or provide counsel to help convince you are innocent of the accused crime

 Our criminal defense lawyers at Ivey McClellan have studied and trained to understand every aspect of criminal law and courtroom procedures.
-They know the criminal justice system, and are your strongest shot at building a favorable case.
+They know the criminal justice system like the back of their hand.